RITlug/teleirc/docs/quick-install.rst

 .. [#] @BotFather is the `Telegram bot <https://core.telegram.org/bots>`_ for `creating Telegram bots <https://core.telegram.org/bots#6-botfather>`_
-.. [#] Privacy setting must be disabled for Teleirc bot to see messages in the Telegram group.
+.. [#] Privacy setting must be disabled for TeleIRC bot to see messages in the Telegram group.
        By default, bots cannot see messages unless a person uses a command to interact with the bot.
-       Since Teleirc forwards all messages, it needs to see all messages.
+       Since TeleIRC forwards all messages, it needs to see all messages.
-       Messages are not stored or tracked by Teleirc.
+       Messages are not stored or tracked by TeleIRC.